It's Traditional! With a big "T".

 Ecumenical Councils

-Authoritative teachings of the Pope as successor of St. Peter
+Authoritative teachings of the Pope as successor of St. Peter, exercising the Petrine ministry promised in Matthew 16:18-19

 Apostolic Succession

-The unbroken line of bishops tracing back to the apostles themselves
+The unbroken line of bishops tracing back to the apostles themselves, guaranteeing the continuity of both sacramental power and authentic teaching authority

 ✝️ Apostolic Succession

-The replacement of Judas by Matthias (Acts 1:26) establishes the principle of apostolic succession.
+The replacement of Judas by Matthias (Acts 1:15-26) establishes the principle of apostolic succession from the very beginning of the Church's life.
 This unbroken chain of episcopal ordination ensures that the teaching authority of the apostles continues in every generation.
-Each bishop can trace his authority back through this succession to the apostles themselves.
+Each bishop can trace his authority through an unbroken succession back to the apostles themselves — which is why valid apostolic succession is essential to valid sacraments and authentic Church teaching.

 Examples of Sacred Tradition in Practice

-Many essential Catholic teachings come to us primarily through Sacred Tradition, though they're not contradicted by Scripture:
+These are teachings whose content comes primarily through Tradition, though they are not contradicted by Scripture:

 Development and Preservation of Tradition